 Warts are generally skin coloured though can be darker or lighter than the skin colour.
 The surface may be smooth or rough.
 They are small, fleshy or grainy bumps.
 They may occur singly or multiples.
 They often contain tiny, black dots which are small, clotted blood vessels.

 Avoid direct contacts with warts, including your own warts.
 Don’t prick at warts, pricking may spread the virus.

 Don’t bite your fingernails.
 Warts occur more often in skin that has been broken.
 Nibbling the skin around your fingernails opens the door for the virus.

 Consult to your doctor after you find the followings:

 The growths are painful or change in appearance or colour.
 The growths are bothersome and interfere with activities.
 You are not sure whether the growths are warts.

 Presence of warts on top of the skin warns a deeper weakness or susceptibility that allows them to continue and flourish.
 While removing the wart creates a blemish-free ski, it does nothing to correct this underlying weakness, thus the person is still vulnerable to health problems.

-A more holistic approach is needed and this where homoeopathy excels.
-The best of homoeopathic treatment provided by AVI homoeopathy not only cures warts, but also assure the patients that it does not recur.
+A more holistic approach is needed and this where homeopathy excels.
+The best of homeopathic treatment provided by AVI homeopathy not only cures warts but also assure the patients that it does not recur.